Use Our Resources and Tools to Get Started With Your Preparation!

 • What are possible threats?

 After analyzing the target industry, understand the target company.
 Try to determine its strengths and weaknesses (see SWOT analysis) and perform a financial valuation to determine the attractiveness of the potential target.
-You are technically calculating the NPV of the company, but this calculation likely is not going to be asked in the case interview.
+You are technically calculating the NPV of the company, but this calculation is most likely not going to be asked for in the case interview.
 However, having the knowledge of when it is used (e.g., financial valuation) is crucial.
-Analyze the following information to determine the market attractiveness:
+The following information can be analyzed to determine the target attractiveness:

 • The company’s market share